-- The chart based on U.S. data indicates that the feedback from the real economy to inflation has attenuated significantly in recent years. - Based on the chart, we might infer that the degree of attenuation has been approximately a factor of 10; that is, an unemployment gap that would have generated 100 basis points of inflation in the past would today generate only about 10 basis points of inflation. - To capture this attenuation, the coefficient adjusting for this effect in the monetary policy rule, φ_y , can be reduced by a factor of 10.
-That is, instead of $\phi_v = 1$, set $\phi_v = 0.1$. - I will make this adjustment as well in the modernized policy rule.
+- The chart based on U.S. data indicates that the feedback from the real economy to inflation has attenuated significantly in recent years. - Based on the chart, we might infer that the degree of attenuation has been approximately a factor of 10; that is, an unemployment gap that would have generated 100 basis points of inflation in the past would today generate only about 10 basis points of inflation. - As a first pass to capture this attenuation, the coefficient adjusting for this effect in the monetary policy rule, φ_y, can be reduced by a factor of 10.
+That is, instead of φ_y = 1, set φ_y = 0.1. - I will make this adjustment as well in the modernized policy rule.